blanksmoke2/AI-Database-Manager/README.md

 # AI Database Manager

-Small spoiler: It's not an AI Database Manager!
+Small spoiler: **It's not an AI Database Manager!**

 So what is it then?
-It's a Database Manager **by** an AI (an LLM)!
+It's a Database Manager **by** an LLM!

 To be more precise, it's from Claude (Sonnet 4.5) and is a whopping **1,778 lines** long.

-I never thought my first public commit would look like this – let alone be 100% written by an LLM.
+I never thought my first public commit would look like this – let alone be **100%** written by an LLM.
 But well, here it is!

 ## What makes this so special?